lando/mailpit/docs/index.md

 - Mailpit UI accessible at http and https routes
 - Automatic configuration of services to send mail to Mailpit
 - Automatic installation of Mailpit sendmail client and configuration into services that need it
-- A `lando mailpit` command that shows connection information

 ## Installation